rcmaehl/NotCPUCores/README.md

 Visit the [FAQ Page](https://github.com/rcmaehl/NotCPUCores/blob/master/FAQ.md)

+Aut2exe.exe and all files inside include folder are licensed under terms present in autoit-license.htm.

-This program is free and open source.
-Feel free to download and modify.
+NotCPUCores itself is free and open source software.
+Feel free to download and modify as long as you follow LGPL-3.0 License terms.
 Please do not sell exact copies.